-The Program Assistant must be an individual with sound judgment, excellent communication, interpersonal and analytical skills and possess a well-developed understanding of US policy interests.
-The successful candidate must have a strong interest in assisting countries in transition and be able to accomplish a wide range of assignments on short notice.
-Since work may require continued changes in program direction and implementation, including frequent coordination, the individual will be someone who is highly flexible and willing to work under conditions of ongoing change.
-The successful candidate must also be willing and able to perform a wide range of administrative functions (budget and financial preparation and management, records management, travel assistance, etc.) to help ensure programmatic success.
+The Administrative Program Specialist must be an individual with sound judgment and excellent communication, interpersonal and analytical skills.
+The successful candidate must have a strong interest in program management and support, and be able to accomplish a wide range of assignments on short notice.
+The individual will be someone who is highly flexible and willing to work under conditions of ongoing change.

 In order to be considered for the position a candidate must meet the Minimum Qualifications listed below.
 Consideration and selection will be based on panel evaluation of the Required Skills and Selection Factors.
 Additionally, interviews and writing samples may be requested.
+Applicants are encouraged to write a brief appendix to a resume to demonstrate how prior experience and/or training addresses the Minimum Qualifications and Evaluation Factors listed below:

-At a minimum, the applicant must have:
+At a minimum applicants must have:

-(1) A Bachelor's Degree with a minimum of three (3) years of progressively responsible work experience performing a range of duties similar to those outlined in the scope of work above;
+(1) A Bachelor's Degree with a minimum of four (4) years of progressively responsible work experience performing a range of administrative or program support duties similar to those outlined in the scope of work above including experience with one or more of the following: budgeting, program design, program reporting, or program operations support;